 - Some online proofing solutions also offer advanced workflow features that can automate all the file handling and production, resulting in huge savings.

-I hope this data and statistics have convinced you to take action at your company.
+So, what is superior in your opinion: design proof or email proof software?
+I hope the answer is evident and this data and statistics have convinced you to take action at your company.
 This article shows that it is quite easy to release and reduce the 28% of the time your employees spend on emails so they can do other things.
 Furthermore, you can eliminate file attachments from your employees’ email boxes, to be stored project by project in an online proofing solution.